Azure Network Implementation

 Even when you’re using ExpressRoute to connect to your Azure virtual networks, there’s still a reason to use a VPN gateway.
 You can set up a site-to-site connection as a failover in case your ExpressRoute connection goes down.
 Traffic would only go through the VPN tunnel if the ExpressRoute connection is not available.

 You can also use VPN gateways to connect two virtual networks, but it’s much easier to use virtual network peering, which is a newer feature.
 To do it, go into one of the virtual networks in the portal, select Peerings from the menu, and click Add.
 Give it a name.
 I’ll use the name of the first virtual network dash and the name of the second virtual network.
-Then choose the subscription where the second virtual network resides, and finally, choose the second vnet.
-Now you need to create a peering in the other direction in the second virtual network.
-Once both peerings are connected, instances in the two vnets will be able to communicate with each other as if they were in the same vnet.
+Then choose the subscription where the second virtual network resides, and finally, choose the second VNet.
+To complete the connection, you also need to create a peering in the other direction in the second virtual network.

 You can even do this with virtual networks that are in different regions, which is known as global vnet peering.
 Traffic between them still goes through the Microsoft backbone network rather than the internet, so the connection is private and has high bandwidth and low latency.